What is a Funeral Celebrant?

 Who will speak at the service?

 It is nice to have designated speakers and/or open it up for anyone to share their memories.
 This can be a particularly memorable and healing time for those who wish to speak about someone who meant so much to them.
-I recommend that those speaking keep their Tributes to two minutes.
-If someone becomes too emotional or is uncomfortable speaking in front of a group – I am happy to read what they have written and speak on their behalf.
+Tributes of two minutes or less are best, that’s about 300 words.
+If someone becomes too emotional or is uncomfortable speaking in front of a group – I will step in to read what they have written and speak on their behalf.
+Some of the most memorable speeches were delivered in 2 minutes or less.
+The Gettysburg Address by President Abraham Lincoln, Farewell to Baseball Address by Lou Gehrig and the Inspirational Speech by Steve Jobs just to name a few.

-No, usually a family member or friend creates the slideshow or Photo Tribute.
-Often it is accompanied by the loved one’s favorite songs or playlist.
-Approximately 30-50 photos are about right.
-I recommend this be played as guests enter, pause during the service, resume playing afterwards or at the reception following.
+Usually, a family member or friend creates the slideshow or Photo Tribute.
+Often it is accompanied by your loved one’s favorite songs or playlist.
+While it’s really tempting to include hundreds of photos, approximately 30-50 high-quality photos are ideal.
+Play the slideshow as guests enter and pause during the service.
+Resume playing afterward or at the reception following.
 It is too distracting to play it during the service while people are speaking.